 “But our best weapon in the fight is early detection, and that depends on people reacting to signs such as a persistent cough.
 You won’t be wasting anyone’s time and it could help save your life.”

-Dr James Ramsay provides a comprehensive respiratory outpatient practice at Spire Harpenden Hospital and has access to excellent diagnostic facilities including a full repertoire of imaging and detail physiological studies including full lung function and sleep studies.
-His sub-specialty training is in lung cancer, airways disease, intestinal lung disease, pulmonary infection including tuberculosis and brochiectasis, sleep medicine, ventilation, cough and pulmonary vascular disease.
+Dr James Ramsay provides a comprehensive respiratory outpatient practice at Spire Harpenden Hospital and has access to excellent diagnostic facilities including a full repertoire of imaging and detail physiological studies such as full lung function and sleep studies.
+His sub-specialty training is in lung cancer, airways disease, intestinal lung disease, pulmonary infection including tuberculosis and bronchitis, sleep medicine, ventilation, cough and pulmonary vascular disease.